-Definition of materiality - Amendments to IAS 1 and IAS 8 (effective for annual periods beginning on or after 1 January 2020; not yet adopted by the EU).
+Definition of materiality - Amendments to IAS 1 and IAS 8.
 The amendments clarify the definition of material and how it should be applied by including in the definition guidance that until now has featured elsewhere in IFRS.
 In addition, the explanations accompanying the definition have been improved.
 Finally, the amendments ensure that the definition of material is consistent across all IFRS Standards.
 Information is material if omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.
-The Company and the Group have not assessed the impact of these amendments on their financial statements.